Meet Dr. Huffman

 My office does carry a variety of nutritional supplements and we can order in any brand you request.
 For interested clients I also incorporate energy medicine, acupressure, and meridian and chakra clearing in visits to my office.

 My lifelong passion is providing health and healing to others in whatever capacity I am called to do so.
 Give me a call now to see how I can help you eliminate pain, move better, and do more with the one life you have been given!

 1. Can chiropractic help me?

-Without examining you and talking to you about your condition, we have no way of knowing if chiropractic may be helpful in your situation.
-Huffman Chiropractic offers a FREE 15-minute consultation with the doctor.
+Huffman Chiropractic offers a FREE 15-minute consultation with the doctor to help you decide if chiropractic care in our office may be what you need.
 If we accept you as a patient we will do everything we can to help you reach your health goals.

 2. How long will it take?